-43.4% increase in equity attributable to non-controlling interests Due to equity share in the net income of NURC
+9.1% decrease in equity attributable to non-controlling interests

+Due to recognition of share in dividends declared by NURC, net of NCI share in net income of subsidiaries

 The Company's key performance indicators are employed across all businesses.
 Comparisons are then made against internal target and previous period's performance.
 The Company and its significant subsidiaries' top five (5) key performance indicators are as follows (in million PhPs):